renatocarvalho/blog/source/2012-07-15-working-with-icon-fonts.html.markdown

 READMORE

 > Disclaimer: Most of what I'm writing here are lessons taught by experience.
 If there's a more efficient way, you can [tweet](http://twitter.com/jamesflorentino) me about it and i'll update this article and gladly credit you.
-We're also going to use the command a lot.

 Table of Contents
 -----------------